 UNESCO and Globalization

-UNESCO, indeed, is diffident towards globalisation.
-In the 2003 ICH Convention, it acknowledges that globalisation may increase dialogue between communities, but it warns against the (2003, p.
+UNESCO, indeed, is diffident towards globalization.
+In the 2003 ICH Convention, it acknowledges that globalization may increase dialogue between communities, but it warns against the (2003, p.
 1). ‘threats of deterioration’ it poses for ICH.

-However, UNESCO can also be seen itself as an expression of globalisation.
+However, UNESCO can also be seen itself as an expression of globalization.
 As Hernàndez i Martí (2006, p.
 97) posits, through mass media:

 A local heritage asset reaches a global realm . . . on the other hand, the local community where the promoted asset is located is superimposed by a globalizing community as big as the human community.
 This global community is institutionally represented by the UNESCO.Hernàndez i Martí (2006, p.
 97)

 This last consideration shows how the local and the global are interconnected.